UN General Assembly: Climate change, Iran and immigration dominate | DW | 24.09.2019

 Iran

-Macron and German Chancellor Angela Merkel also urged the US and Iran to resume negotiations over the ongoing tensions in the Middle East, most recently with the attack on a Saudi Arabian oil plant.
+French President Emmanuel Macron and German Chancellor Angela Merkel urged the US and Iran to resume negotiations over the ongoing tensions in the Middle East, most recently with the attack on a Saudi Arabian oil plant.
 The US, along with Germany, France and Britain, have all blamed Iran for the attack.
 However, Macron called for more dialogue, especially on the 2015 multinational nuclear deal (JCPOA).

 He said it would be a "lost opportunity" if Iranian President Hassan Rouhani did not meet with US President Donald Trump during UN week.